datanav/docs/tutorial-getting-started-enrich.rst

 The Hubspot Data
 ****************
-In order to add the link between company and contacts, as well as adding the rdf:type tag and namespaces to the entities, please follow the steps below:
+In order to semantically enrich your HubSpot company data, follow the steps below.

 #.
 Navigate to **Pipes**
 #.
 Click on **New pipe**